Canon 1D vs Fujifilm X-T100

 Studio photographers will appreciate that the Canon 1D (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Fujifilm X-T100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.